What surprised me secondly, was that he was doing something for Lent.

 Church Calendar rather than “Hallmark” Calendar

-First of all, I think all Christians would agree that the Church runs in a way that is counter to culture.
-We do things differently.
+First of all, I think all Christians would agree that the Church is supposed to live in a way that is counter to culture.
+We are supposed to do things differently.
 Christians give of their time, give of their money, and give of their worship (typically on Sunday mornings) in ways that are not normal for the world.

 Growing up, a Sunday morning rhythm came naturally to me.
 While others were sleeping in, sleeping it off, or enjoying lazy Sunday morning routines, I went along with my family to our place of worship.
 But on a yearly calendar, our church congregations and family tended to follow the “Hallmark” calendar more than anything else.